 It’s nice to have pull in this town.

-Dear Esteemed Mr. Mayor,
+Dear Esteemed Mr. Mayor, there

 I’m deeply concerned about the city’s impending financing of a Wrigley Field renovation while Chicagoans endure city budget cuts and layoffs adversely affecting education, violent crime prevention, social services, and livelihoods in general.